cloudydeno/deno-kubernetes_apis/lib/README.md

 const podList = await coreApi.getPodList();
 console.log(podList);

-// see files in examples/ for more API demos (watching , etc)
+// see files in examples/ for more API demos (watching, creation, etc)
 ```

 When running locally (with `kubectl` set up), you probably just to add `--allow-run` to run this.